bitcoinops/bitcoinops.github.io/_includes/linkers/issues.md

 {% capture /dev/null %}
 <!--
-issues.md: creates Markdown referency-style links to issues and pull requests in the Bitcoin Core, LND, C-Lightning, and libsecp256k1 repositories.
+issues.md: creates Markdown referency-style links to issues and pull requests in the Bitcoin Core, LND, C-Lightning, libsecp256k1, BIPs, BOLTs, and Rust-Lightning repositories.

 When changing this file, a good test to run to ensure that all links are working is the htmlproofer line from the Makefile with the